ligato/cn-infra/docs/tutorials/01_hello-world.md

 }
 ```

-We use agent options tell the agent about its plugin(s).
-The option `agent.Plugins`
+We use agent options to add the list of plugins to the agent at the agent's creation
+time.
+In our example we use the option `agent.Plugins` to add the newly created
-adds single plugin instance to the list of plugins and the option `agent.AllPlugins`
+`HelloWorld` instance to the agent.
+Alternatively, we could use the option
+`agent.AllPlugins`, which would add our `HelloWorld` plugin instance to the agent,
-adds plugin instance along with all of its dependencies.
+along with all of its dependencies (i.e. all plugins it depends on).
+Since our
+simple plugin has no dependencies, the simpler `agent.Plugins` option will suffice.

-Now we can start the agent using `Run()` method which will initialize all of its
+Finally, we can start the agent using its `Run()` method, which will initialize
-plugins by calling their `Init` and `AfterInit` methods, then wait until interrupt
+all agent's plugins by calling their `Init` and `AfterInit` methods and then wait
-and then stops all of this plugins by calling their `Close` methods.
+for an interrupt from the user.

 ```go
 if err := a.Run(); err != nil {
 	log.Fatalln(err)
 }
 ```
+When the interccupt comes from the user (e.g. by hitting `ctrl-c` on the keyboard),
+the `Close` methods will be called on all agent's plugins and the agent will exit.

-Complete working example can be found at [examples/tutorials/01_hello-world](https://github.com/ligato/cn-infra/blob/master/examples/tutorials/01_hello-world).
+The complete working example can be found at [examples/tutorials/01_hello-world](https://github.com/ligato/cn-infra/blob/master/examples/tutorials/01_hello-world).